CASE STUDY

 Key Achievements

-Offloaded transform and prediction tasks to the GPU, keeping the CPU free for other critical system processes
+Offloaded transform and prediction tasks to the GPU, targeting the ≤5% CPU cap required by the embedded target

 Consistent performance across different GPU environments and operating systems using cross-platform C++ and CMake